-Fill a heavy bottomed pot with a neutral cooking oil, like vegetable oil, about two inches from the bottom.
-Heat the oil to 375 °F and carefully place lumpia in to deep fry for about three to four minutes each.
+Fill a heavy-bottomed pot with neutral cooking oil, like vegetable oil, about two inches from the bottom.
+Heat the oil to 375 °F and carefully place lumpia into deep fry for about three to four minutes each.
 When you take them out, the lumpia should be golden brown in color and crisp on the outside.

 I like to use a thermometer and make sure it reads at least 165 °F to know that the meat is fully cooked.
 When they’ve finished, place them on a cooling rack lined with paper towels.

 Storing in the freezer

 If you want to make lumpia ahead of time, you can freeze them uncooked in a Ziplock bag.
 I like to arrange them in rows so they’re easy to remove.
 You can keep them in the fridge for at least a month in advance.
 To cook them, you can take them straight from the freezer to the fryer, just be careful putting them into the oil (the pieces of frozen water can cause a bit of a splash when it reacts to the heated oil).